jonlpersson/ed-latimore/site/_posts/2024-02-08-how-behaviors-and-lifestyle-are-subject-to-inflation.md

 By your late 20s, you're expected to have met specific measures of life proficiency.
 For example, you're not dependent on your parents.

 By this age, everyone at least expects that you can hold down a job and pay for your existence in this world.
-You may still be overcoming the mistakes of your youth or the effects of a shoddy upbringing, but the only consistent societal marker of growth here is that you can pay your bills and you aren't a criminal.&nbsp;
+You may still be overcoming the mistakes of your youth or the effects of a shoddy upbringing, but the only consistent societal marker of growth here is that you can pay your bills and you aren't a criminal.

 By your late 30s, you're expected to be an adult.
 This age is where a division happens.